kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![Bigger boy](../../content/images/google-searches/google-search-young-man.png)

-- The two boys even today.
+- The two boys even today (time of writing November 2024).

 ![Two boys even today](../../content/images/google-searches/two-boys-today.png)

 !!! important
-    - As a reminder, these tweets were posted way back in November or December, and those posts have consequently been deleted or I cannot find them.
+    - As a reminder, these tweets were posted way back in November or December 2023, and those posts have consequently been deleted or I cannot find them.
     - I looked at them once, and never again.
-    - There is no reason for these two pics to keep on coming up unless they have some sticky cookie element, but they come up even after a reset to factory settings, so I don't understand how they do it, unless they have access to my Google accounts.
+    - There is no reason for these two pics to keep on coming up unless they have some sticky cookie element, but they come up even after a reset to factory settings, so I don't understand how they do it, unless they have access to my Google accounts and are able to manipulate the Google search algorithm itself.
+    - If so, these means insider porn-gang activity at Google.
     - It's never clear why they would do this apart from to somehow keep the game/con/fraud going, so that I will continue to believe there is a reciprocal relationship going on in some weird way.
     - They are long-game honey-trappers, after all.

 ## Counting Omer

-- I start counting the Omer on X: https://x.com/1FRGVN/status/1782868597125095773.
+- I start counting the Omer on X: https://x.com/1FRGVN/status/1782868597125095773 which gives me some comfort over this period.

 ## Let Women Speak